Darquedante/ChatLM-Smol-0.2B/README.md

 Today's large language models tend to have large parameters, and consumer-grade computers are slow to do simple inference, let alone train a model from scratch.
 The goal of this project is to organize the training process of generative language models, including data cleaning, tokenizer training, model pre-training, SFT instruction fine-tuning, RLHF optimization, etc.

-ChatLM-mini-Chinese is a small Chinese chat model with only 0.2B (added shared weight is about 210M) parameters.
+ChatLM-Smol-0.2B is a smol chat model with only 0.2B (added shared weight is about 210M) parameters.
 It can be pre-trained on  machine with a minimum of 4GB of GPU memory (`batch_size=1`, `fp16` or `bf16`), `float16` loading and inference only require a minimum of 512MB of GPU memory.

 - Make public all pre-training, SFT instruction fine-tuning, and DPO preference optimization datasets sources.
 - Use the `Huggingface` NLP framework, including `transformers`, `accelerate`, `trl`, `peft`, etc.